actris-cloudnet/cloudnetpy/README.md

 ## Development

-Follow the installation instructions from the source above but instead of `pip install .` install with the test-dependencies and [pre-commit](https://pre-commit.com/) hooks:
+Follow the installation instructions from the source above but install with the test-dependencies and [pre-commit](https://pre-commit.com/) hooks:
 ```sh
 python3 -m pip install -e .[test,dev]
 pre-commit install